git-pull/tao-of-tmux/manuscript/04-server.md

 W> ### Advanced: Multiple servers
 W>
-W> tmux is nimble. if you want to use a separate server, pass in W> the `-L` flag to any command.
+W> tmux is nimble.
+If you want to use a separate server, pass in W> the `-L` flag to any command.
 W>
 W> `tmux -L moo` - start a new tmux server + session if non-exists under